hubmapconsortium/gateway/README.md

 To add new API service to the stack, you'll just need to follow the `sample-api` example, and add a new `conf` file (put it into `nginx/conf.d`) to instruct Nginx to handle the proxy pass by directing all the API requests to the `hubmap-auth` for authentication and authorization.
 And this is achieved through Nginx's `auth_request` module.
 That's also why each new sub-project will need to have Nginx componment.

+The `sample-api` service is running a flask app behind uWSGi for demonstration purpose.
+Your API service can be created with Django and running behind Apache HTTP or whatever stack as long as you specify the port that `hubmap-auth` nginx exposes for your service, and the port exposed on your container that nginx can hand over after authentication/authorization in `your-api.conf`.

 ## Overview of tools

 - [Docker v19.03.2](https://docs.docker.com/install/)